 This programme aims to create the environment of Te Whare Toi: a sharing, thriving, mana-enhancing, highly interactive learning place for the research and application of Ngā Toi (Māori art) practices, underpinned by te reo, tikanga and mātauranga toi.

-- Te Tiriti o Waitangi
+- Te Tiriti o Waitangi and marae protocols

-NCEA level 2 or equivalent skills and/or knowledge AND evidence of ability based on a portfolio and interview.
+NCEA level 2 or equivalent skills and/or knowledge and evidence of ability based on a portfolio and interview.
 The portfolio is to include examples of visual material (art, design, craft).

 Proven equivalence to domestic entry requirements and IELTS 5.5 (no band below 5.0).